 users, they will be treated as completely separate paths.
 By default, only the

-If any uploaded (or built) store path has identical (byte-for-byte) content as another store path (possibly created by another account) that content will only be stored once (that is, the actual data is deduplicated).
+If any uploaded (or built) store path has content that is (byte-for-byte) identical to the content of another store path (possibly created by another account) that content will only be stored once (that is, the actual data is deduplicated).